 14 So he listened to them in this matter, and put them to the test for ten days.
 15 And at the end of ten days their appearance seemed better, and they were fatter than all the youths who had been eating the king’s choice food.
 16 So the overseer continued to withhold their choice food and the wine they were to drink, and kept giving them vegetables.
 Daniel 1:11-16 (NASB)

 God rewarded the faithfulness of Daniel and his friends by providing for them (and their overseer) in an unexpected way.
 If we are willing to do things God’s way, He will never let us down.
-Things may not happen as quickly as we would like to ease our concerns, but if we will be faithful, He will be too.
+Things may not happen as quickly as we would like to ease our concerns, but if we will be faithful, the Lord will be, too.
 As someone has said:

-The New Testament makes clear that Christians are free to enjoy all foods, but many Jesus- (Jeshua-) worshippers of Jewish descent continue to follow kosher dietary laws to honor their original calling.
+The New Testament makes clear that Christians today are free to enjoy all foods, but some Jesus (Jeshua) worshippers of the Jewish faith, known as Messianic Jews, continue to follow kosher dietary laws to honor their original calling.

 Reflection

-What ongoing battle in your life has a hold over your thoughts and emotions?
-Most of us have something negative going on that is beyond our ability to control.
+What ongoing battle in your life has an anxious grip on your thoughts and emotions?
+Many of us have something negative going on that is beyond our ability to control it, at one time or another.

-Let us take this moment to turn them over to God and ask Him to help us honor and wait upon Him rather than to do something reactionary and foolish that will only end up making things worse.
+If so, let us take this moment to turn them over to God, asking Him to help us honor and wait upon Him, rather than do something reactionary or foolish, that will only end up making things worse.

 Lord, we are powerless over certain negative things in our lives that are coming against us.
-We ask You to step in and help resolve these situations.
-Grant us Your peace and serenity by the power of the Holy Spirit as we wait for Your action.
-Help us to resist the temptation to take things into our own hands.
+We ask You to step in to heal and resolve these situations.
+Grant us Your peace and serenity by the power of the Holy Spirit as we wait for Your action and resolution.
+Help us to resist the temptation to take matters into our own hands when know we should be waiting on You.
 We ask this in Jesus’ name, Amen.